This post may contain affiliate links. Please read my disclosure.

 Oil free balsamic vinaigrette is creamy, flavorful and easy to make.
-Use this vinaigrette on your favorite salad, drizzled over veggies or as a delicious marinade.
-You’ll quickly fall in love with this oil free dressing.
+Use this vinaigrette on your favorite salad, drizzled over veggies or as a delicious marinade for porotobello mushrooms.
+You'll quickly fall in love with this oil free dressing.

 Making a vinaigrette that is oil free and actually tastes good has taken some practice.
 When I first learned about oil free cooking I was completely flummoxed.
 As a chef this was a completely new concept to me.
 How can you cook without oil?
 Is that even possible?!

 As chefs we learn to start most dishes with some sort of oil.
 Adding it to a pan for sauteing, drizzling it over veggies for roasting, and adding it as the base to our dressings is just what we do.
 Right?!
 Not anymore.

 So, when I started cooking without oil, some things like sauteing came pretty easy to me.
 Other things, like tweaking my dressings and sauces took a little work.
 I am happy to say I have mastered oil free dressings and I am excited to share my favorite with you here.

 How to make a No Oil Vinaigrette

 A traditional vinaigrette in its purest form is three parts oil to one part vinegar.
 You can build on the flavors from there adding emulsifiers, herbs, spices, salt, and other flavors.
 So, what happens when you take out the 3 parts oil?
 The dressing turns out thin, watery and tastes potently of vinegar.
 This is okay in some instances, but I also like to have a sturdier dressing at times.